raymondjavaxx/dotstrings/README.md

 "Accept" = "Aceptar";
 ```

-In strict mode, the parser will also raise an error if it encounters escaped characters that don't need to be escaped.
+In *strict mode*, the parser will also raise an error if it encounters escaped characters that don't need to be escaped.
 For example, the following file will raise an error because the `?` character doesn't need to be escaped:

 ```
 /* Confirmation message */
 "Are you sure\?" = "¿Estás seguro\?";
 ```

-If you want to disable strict mode, you can pass `strict: false` to the `DotStrings.parse_file()` method.
-This will match the behavior of Apple's own parser which is more lenient.
+If you want to disable *strict mode*, you can pass `strict: false` to the `DotStrings.parse_file()` method.
+This will match the behavior of Apple's own parser, which is more lenient.

 ```ruby
 file = DotStrings.parse_file('es-ES/Localizable.strings', strict: false)